Tuesday, 30 March 2021

 Change No. 4: The roles of Radha’s parents are greatly expanded.
 Despite being mere newfound friends before, both were somewhat forcibly married at the uncomfortable ages of sixteen and seventeen.
 While they do mean well for their offspring, they don’t like each other.

-Monday 8 March 2021
+Monday, 8 March 2021

 Wild Fisted Champion: Characters

-The characters of Wild Fisted Champion
+The characters of Wild Fisted Champion.
+Based on the Boy Champion.

 Hero

-Kensaku Imano (今野健作): After his adoption by an ApeWoman and an Apeman, he is raised by them.
+Kensaku Imano (今野ケンサク+健作): After his adoption by an ApeWoman and an Apeman, he is raised by them.
 As a result, he is very strong for his age and is quite a tough teen who sometimes pounds his chest to look bigger than the beasts who frighten him.
 His true place of solace is in the Mitumba rainforest, whom he calls his adoptive homeland.
 The tale would also reveal that his birth parents also live in the jungle, but as reclusive feral people who escaped a negligent prison.
-His alias is Kuman (クマン) when he is with his adoptive tribe, although its source word means ‘germs’ in Indonesian.
+His alias is Kuman (クーマン) when he is with his adoptive tribe, although its source word means ‘germs’ in Indonesian.

 Ken’s Friends

 Patrice (パトリス): A reluctant convert to Catholicism, he is one of his entrepreneur parents’ surviving older children.
+He has a brother named Bruno.

 Tatsuo Kamachi (鎌池辰夫): Masao and Hiroko’s father.